CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'solo founder,' 'one-person startup,' 'solopreneur,' 'bootstrapped,' 'no team,' 'AI agents as team,' 'scaling without hiring,' 'founder-led sales,' 'lean GTM,' 'one-person company,' 'no employees.'
-These are highly natural phrases a user would actually use.
+Dense coverage of natural terms a user would actually say: 'solo founder,' 'one-person startup,' 'solopreneur,' 'bootstrapped,' 'no team,' 'scaling without hiring,' 'founder-led sales,' 'lean GTM,' 'one-person company,' 'no employees.'

 3 / 3